The Illusion of Collusion: Setting

-\paragraph{The Iterated Prisoner's Dilemma} In what follows, players use bandit learning algorithms to play this stage game repeatedly in an iterated (repeated) Prisoner's Dilemma game, and thus, outcome and reward vectors are further indexed by period $t$.
-While our simulations model a finitely repeated Prisoner's Dilemma, our analytical results model an infinitely repeated Prisoner's Dilemma.
-We discuss how we map and represent outcomes to reward vectors later (in Table \ref{state_index}).
-Of further note, the players are \emph{unaware} of this game structure or the existence of a game, instead merely observing payoffs associated with their own actions.
-Before describing this interplay more completely, we first briefly review bandit learning and some associated terminology.
+In what follows, we model players using bandit learning algorithms to play an iterated (repeated) Prisoner's Dilemma game, and thus, outcome and reward vectors are indexed by period $t$.
+Our analytical results model an infinitely repeated Prisoner's Dilemma.
+Our simulations model a finitely repeated Prisoner's Dilemma.
+We present the mapping of outcomes to reward vectors in Table \ref{tab:state_index}.

+Notably, in our model, \emph{players are unaware of this game structure or even the existence of a game}.
+Their decision making (and learning) only takes into account the payoffs associated with their own actions.
+Before describing this interplay in more depth, we first briefly describe aspects of bandit learning relevant to what follows.